Particular/docs.particular.net/samples/logging/notifications/sample.md

 ## Plugging to the API

-The notifications API is exposed via the BusNotifications class that can be injected via DI.
+The notifications API is exposed is injected via the [container](/nservicebus/containers/).

 snippet:subscriptions